wazuh/wazuh-documentation/source/ossec_installation_win.rst

    Total size:                  1166627 / 3984805 bytes (29.2%)

-You have **ossec-win32-agent.exe** in the same folder ready for be used.
+Now you should have the OSSEC agent installer for Windows, ``ossec-win32-agent.exe``, ready to be used.